 If you’re starting from scratch or once, twice a week you’re looking at new listings or new areas.
 You need to decide on a strategy, decide on criteria to search for.
 Then you need to know what you’re looking for with the pictures and in the descriptions.

 Then you need to become a bit more systemised and streamlined and set up your alerts.
-Now, as we do (and it might be the same for yourself), if you’re looking at a number of different areas and your criteria is postcode specific then you need to set up a number of different alerts.
+Now, as we do (and it might be the same for yourself) if you’re looking at a number of different areas and your criteria are postcode specific then you need to set up a number of different alerts.